Top 10 Vitamins for Energy and Tiredness

 2. Vitamin B12 (Cobalamin)

 Vitamin B12 is one of the most important vitamins for energy.
-It helps your body make red blood cells, which carry oxygen through your blood.
+It plays a vital role in the body by supporting essential metabolic functions.
+It is crucial for red blood cell production, which carries oxygen through your blood.
 Without enough B12, your red blood cells cannot work properly, and your muscles and brain do not get the oxygen they need.
 This leads to tiredness, weakness, and brain fog.

 B12 also plays a direct role in converting the food you eat into energy your cells can use.